aviv82/solution-write-ups/sentence-smash/other-person.md

 ## strategy

-- another replace method solution but even more optimized
+- another join method solution but even more optimized

 ## implementation